How to Value a Healthcare MBA: What You Need to Boost Returns

 According to a Corporate Recruiters Survey conducted by the Graduate Management Admissions Council, demand for MBAs is high in healthcare.
 That fact alone may inspire you to review Case Western Reserve's admission requirements.
 If you are still not sure this is the degree for you, consider that earning an MBA in healthcare management online can be the first step in launching a career that allows you to make a real difference in the world.
 Healthcare leadership is about more than cutting overhead and driving up profits.
 Effective management and data-driven healthcare policy implementation in clinical settings can decrease the amount of time patients wait for treatment, increase the resources practitioners have at their disposal when treating patients, and boost patient satisfaction and retention.
 There's even evidence that effective management and administration can improve outcomes by making patients safer through process improvements.

 Apply now and in just a few terms, you will have what it takes to take your place among the healthcare leaders working to make the world a better place at the intersection of management and medicine.
-Or, if you still have questions about the financial commitment required to earn Case Western Reserve's Online MBA with a Healthcare Management Track or the career opportunities open to MBA holders in the medical field, connect with an Enrollment Advisor at email@example.com or 216.352.4965.
+Or, if you still have questions about the financial commitment required to earn Case Western Reserve's Online MBA in Healthcare Management or the career opportunities open to MBA holders in the medical field, connect with an Enrollment Advisor at email@example.com or 216.352.4965.